-The affordable and supportive housing apartment building integrated an aesthetically pleasing 48.8 kW solar PV system into the design, which will help maintain low operating costs and achieve LEED Certification.
-The solar integration is arranged in two ways: one solar array is a pergola system on top of the roof, while the other is located on the building’s façade, creating a unique vertical mounted solar array.
+This affordable and supportive housing building integrates an aesthetically pleasing 48.8 kW solar PV system into the design, which will help maintain low operating costs and achieve LEED Certification.
+The solar energy system is arranged in two ways: one solar array is a pergola system on top of the roof, while the other is located on the building’s vertical façade.
 The entire system is projected to offset 55,555 kWh in the first year of operation.

 Owner: Association of New York Catholic Homes

 - 48.8 kW Solar PV Design & Installation

 - LEED for Homes Certification

 - TR-8 Energy Code Progress Inspections